HIPAA Training by Industry

 These sections turn the page from a search landing page into something closer to a practical operating guide.

-• Cover retinal imaging, diagnostic testing, and chart access rules for technicians and providers who move quickly between rooms and devices.
+• Cover retinal images, visual-field results, diagnostic testing, and chart access for technicians and providers moving between rooms and devices.

-• Train staff on referral packets, surgical coordination, and outbound reminders so PHI does not leak through convenience habits.
+• Train staff on referral packets, cataract and procedure coordination, authorization checks, and outbound reminders so rushed communication does not expose unnecessary PHI.

-• Include role-based examples for front desk, imaging staff, scribes, billers, and clinicians instead of one generic compliance lecture.
+• Use role-based examples for front desk, imaging staff, scribes, billers, clinicians, surgery coordinators, and call-center teams instead of one generic lecture.

 FAQs